pommi/breath/Readme.md

 ### Development status

-Ready to use
+It works as expected (see TODO List below)

 ### OS Support

-Depends on **netlink** support in the system.
+Depends on **netlink** socket API support in the system.

 - Linux
-- FreeBSD
+- BSD

 ## Config file